LiskHQ/lisk-contracts/documentation/airdrop.md

 - The user has currently staked 5 times the maximum airdrop amount for 1 month (Staking Tier 1).
 - The user has currently staked 5 times the maximum airdrop amount for 6 month (Staking Tier 2).

-## Owner and Contract Upgrades
+## Owner

-The owner address for the migration airdrop smart contract will be set to the multisignature controlled by the Security Council.
-The owner is authorized to upgrade the contracts.
-The airdrop contract will be upgraded exclusively if it is hacked or contains a vulnerability, and only to control the damage.
-This is a security measure protecting the LSK tokens allocated for the airdrop.
+The owner address for the migration airdrop smart contract is assigned to the multisignature controlled by the Security Council.
+The owner is authorized to set the Merkle root to commence the airdrop period.

-Additionally the owner will be able initiate the transfer of unclaimed airdrop tokens to Lisk DAO treasury after the airdrop period elapses.
+Additionally, the owner has the authority to transfer unclaimed airdrop LSK tokens to a designated airdrop wallet once the airdrop period concludes.